Houston: 8 dead in crowd surge at music festival | DW | 06.11.2021

 It was not yet clear what caused the disaster.

-The Houston Chronicle said Scott stopped multiple times during his 75-minute performance when he spotted fans in distress near the front of the stage.
+The Houston Chronicle said rapper Travis Scott stopped multiple times during his 75-minute performance when he spotted fans in distress near the front of the stage.

 He asked security to make sure they were OK and help them out of the crowd.

-Astroworld is a music festival created by American rapper Travis Scott and launched in 2018.
+Astroworld is a music festival created by Scott and launched in 2018.

 The 29-year-old rapper, who has a child with reality TV star Kylie Jenner, made his breakthrough in 2013 and has received six Grammy nominations.